svandragt/github-open-pullrequest-viewer/README.md

-I'll help you create a README.md for this GitHub Pull Request Viewer application.
-I'll include all the key features and setup instructions based on the code.

 # GitHub Pull Request Viewer

 A desktop application built with Python and Tkinter that helps you manage and monitor your GitHub Pull Requests efficiently.